mixophrygian/SaveAStrayAndroid/README.md

+##Save a Stray - Android

 Hello!
-I am the Android version of the Save a Stray app.
+I am the Android version of the Save a Stray app, written in React Natve.
 Behold my vast differences from the iOS version, namely the completely different implementation of the navigation, due to the usage of `Navigator IOS` in the original, iOS build.

+What is this all about?
+Visit http://saveastrayapp.com

 //past solution to an Android compatibility issue with the uri-js module: